-4. What do I wear hill walking and hiking?
+4. What do I wear when hill walking and hiking?

 The right clothing is important.
 Jeans, for example, are not suitable for hiking because when wet, they get heavy and hold on to the moisture, keeping you cold and damp.

 Light and breathable.
-You’ll need some light, breathable, quick-dry fabrics, possibly with fine woollen base layers underneath if it’s very cold.
+You’ll need some light, breathable, quick-dry fabrics, possibly with fine woolen base layers underneath if it’s very cold.

 Don’t be fooled at sea-level.
 Remember that even when it’s mild at sea-level, it can still be cold up high.
-You can lose around one degree in temperature for every 100m you climb and the wind chill in the hills can make it feel even colder.
-That said, even when it’s cold in the hills, you’ll heat up as you walk so best to wear plenty of layers and you can adjust as you go.
+You can lose around one degree in temperature for every 100m you climb, and the wind chill in the hills can make it feel even colder.
+That said, even when it’s cold in the hills, you’ll heat up as you walk, so best to wear plenty of layers so you can adjust as you go.
 Lots of thin layers are better than one thick layer so you can add and remove them easily.

 Always be prepared.
 Never leave home without a waterproof jacket and trousers.
-Also bring spare warm clothes, at least one extra layer in your bag, so you can put it on if you’re sitting for a while.
+Also, bring spare warm clothes and at least one extra layer in your bag, so you can put it on if you’re sitting for a while.
 A survival blanket is also very handy and light to carry.

-If you’re hiking during the colder months, bring a hat and gloves, even if it doesn’t feel that cold at home.
-There are some handy tips to avoid hypothermia, which is dangerous but avoidable.
+If you’re hiking during the colder months, bring a hat and gloves, even if it doesn’t feel cold at home.
 Put on an extra layer when you stop for a break and try to stay out of the wind.
-If you or one of your group is cold, the best remedy is to eat something sugary and get moving.
+If you or someone in your group is cold, the best remedy is to eat something sugary and get moving.
 Warm drinks are helpful, but to stay warm you must stay active.

 5. What else do I need to bring hiking?